 Dry Ingredients

-Self-Raising Flour: this type of flour helps to create a light and fluffy texture.
-Self-raising (also known as self-rising) flour already contains baking powder and salt, so there’s no need to add more to our recipe.
-No self-rasing flour?
+Self-Raising Flour: This helps create a light and fluffy sponge.
+It already contains baking powder and salt, so no extra leavening is needed.
+You can also use a gluten-free self-raising blend if required.
+No self-raising flour?
 Check out my detailed guide to make your own.

 Wet Ingredients

-Butter: I am using unsalted plant-based room-temperature butter to add fat to the cake.
-You can substitute with a light oil such as canola or coconut oil if you prefer or regular unsalted butter if you’re not dairy-free.
+Butter: I use unsalted plant-based butter for a dairy-free version.
+You can also substitute with regular butter or a light oil such as canola or coconut oil.

 How to Make This Cake

-Next, we’ll grease the 9-inch round cake pan.
+Next, grease a 9-inch round cake pan well to prevent sticking.
 I prefer to use butter to grease my pans, but you can always use a baking spray instead.
-Just ensure that the pan is liberally coated as this cake does tend to stick.

 Building the Cake

-Next, add the pineapple rings and glace cherries to the pan.
-You can make as intricate or simple of a pattern as you like.
-I think the most fun part of making a pineapple upside-down cake is the reveal at the end.
+Arrange the pineapple rings and glace cherries on top in your desired pattern.
+You can keep it simple or create a more decorative design.
 Add slices to the side of the pan as well if you wish.

 The Result